konradgrutz/MelBrainSys_networks/readme.md

   - this will create the basic regNet folder structure for each network
   - and train a network with the corresponding training data (expression and methylation files from above)
   - the results are split up into single parts for each network, which are then combined
+- Download NetworkModels.tar from Zenodo (doi: 10.5281/zenodo.8182913) to avoid training again, as this takes lots of RAM, CPU and time.
+The archive contains for each network (TrainNetwork-1/, ..
+TrainNetwork-25/) a subfolder NetworkModel/WholeNetwork/ with files inside.
+These can be used with the following scripts.

 ## Trained network evaluation